-- 22. Click on the Start button ( ) on the Toolbar to run the program.
+- 22. Click on the Start button (Start) on the Toolbar to run the program.

 Alternatively, you can press F5 to run the program or can click on Start Debugging in the Debug menu.
 After a brief delay, a copy of the form appears with your name highlighted. - 23.
 Press the End key to move the cursor to the end of your name, type in your last name, and then keep typing. - Eventually, the words will scroll to the left. - 24.
-Press the Home key to return to the beginning of your name.

-The text box functions like a miniature word processor.
+Press the Home key to return to the beginning of your name. - The text box functions like a miniature word processor.
 You can place the cursor anywhere you like in order to add or delete text.
 You can drag the cursor across text to select a block, place a copy of the block in the Clipboard with Ctrl+C, and then duplicate it elsewhere with Ctrl+V.

-- 25. Click on the Stop Debugging button (■) on the Toolbar to end the program.
-Alternately, you can end the program by clicking on the form's Close button ( × clicking on Stop Debugging in the Debug menu, or pressing Alt+F4. - 26.
-Select the text box, activate the Properties window, select the ReadOnly property, click on the down-arrow button ( ), and finally click on True.
+- 25. Click on the red Stop Debugging button () on the Toolbar to end the program.
+Alternately, you can end the program by clicking on the form's Close button (), clicking on Stop Debugging in the Debug menu, or using the shortcut key combination next to Stop Debugging in the Debug menu. - 26.
+Select the text box, activate the Properties window, select the ReadOnly property, click on the down-arrow button (), and finally click on True.